|Founded||Founded in 1980 by Michael in or near Lower West Side: Pilsen|

 One day in 1988 when Lil A-K went on an undercover buy with his sister who was a female member of the Party People, Ambrose members recognized Lil A-K and beat him up then slashed his throat multiple times.
 After Ambrose left him bleeding to death on the sidewalk his sister performed CPR and got him medical attention which saved his life, but he was left as a vegetable after the attack.
 By 1989 the family of Lil A-K wanted to escape the gang violence of Pilsen after this attack, and they moved to 56th and Maplewood in the Gage Park neighborhood.

-The family had just moved into the heart of “G-Town” which was an area heavily controlled by Two Six.
-Other gangs in the neighborhood at the time were the Black Gangster Disciples, Latin Kings and Insane Guess Boys.
+The family had just moved to 56th and Maplewood.
+Other gangs in the neighborhood at the time were Ambrose, La Raza, Latin Kings and Insane Guess Boys.
 When Ambrose from 18th Street found out the family moved to 56th and Maplewood they ordered the 63rd and Francisco Ambrose to finish off Lil A-K and kill his brother Stoney.
 Soon after Stoney was ducking and dodging bullets as Ambrose made attempts to kill him in his new surroundings.
-Stoney then asked 17th Street Party People from Pilsen and the leadership of the G-Town Two Six if he could put together a Party People crew at 56th and Maplewood to protect the family.
+Stoney then asked 17th Street Party People from Pilsen if he could put together a Party People crew at 56th and Maplewood to protect the family.
 The crew would have no leadership and no official territory there but would just have a right to exist basically.
+This is how Party People were established in 1989 in Gage Park.

 The original crew of Party People consisted of Stoney, Guero, a tough Irishman that lived on 55th and Maplewood; Midget; Maniac; Rascal, Ape; Ape’s brother Trouble; Tim Dogg; and a few others.
 These Party People were in prime territory as they were just one block from Gage Park High School which is at 56th and Rockwell.
 The Latin Kings were not happy with Party People having territory just one block from them and the school so Latin Kings began giving the Party People a hard time.